byu-cce270/content/docs/unit1/4_pivot_query/pivquer_read.md

 Here is another query using the same data.
 In this case, we want to select only employees in the United States that are still active and have worked for the company at least 20 years.
 To determine if they are active, we will check to see if the exit date in column N is blank.
-We will also sort the results by the date that they employees were hired so that the longest servie employees are listed first.
+We will also sort the results by the date that they employees were hired so that the longest service employees are listed first.
 We will only include a few of the columns of interest in the result.
 As before, we will put the query in a separate sheet.
 Here is the query:

 ```=QUERY(data!A1:P1001,"SELECT A,B,C,I,H,P WHERE L='United States' AND P>=20 AND N is null ORDER BY I")```